ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ## Accumulator

-I have designed the accumulator unit using a 17-bit Parallel Input Parallel Output (PIPO) shift register.
+We have designed the accumulator unit using a 17-bit Parallel Input Parallel Output (PIPO) shift register.
 The accumulator stores the output from the CLA adder (which includes 16 output bits and 1 carry bit) and sends it back to the CLA in the next clock cycle so that the new output from the multiplier can be added to the value present in the accumulator.
 The accumulator can also be set to 0 asynchronously using a $Reset$ pin.

 The value of each bit in the accumulator is stored using a D Flip-Flop.
 The schematic for the D Flip-Flop is adapted from [6] and is shown in below figure.